- Schedule of Classes - October 20, 2020 7:14PM EDT

 - Sep 2 - Dec 16, 2020

-Enrolled students will receive an email with instructions for watching a course orientation video prior to the first day of class.
-An Orientation Q&A session (recommended, but not required) will be held on Thursday, August 29 at 7:30 pm in RCK Schwartz Auditorium.
-PHYS 1101 allows considerable flexibility, but students must plan to come to the Learning and Testing Centers (RCK 280 and 250) regularly.
-The Centers are open most afternoons and evenings, beginning at 11:15 am on the first day of class.
+Enrolled students will receive an email with instructions for joining a course orientation (via Zoom) on the first day of class at 7:30 pm.
+The orientation session will be recorded for those not able to join live.
+PHYS 1101 allows considerable flexibility, but students must plan to participate in the Zoom tutoring sessions regularly.
 Time-management skills and self-motivation are crucial to success.
 Freshmen are not allowed to enroll due to difficulty level and enrollment capacity.

 Instructor Consent Required (Add)